PaalHalvorsenJR/PaalHalvorsenJR/README.md

 ## About Me

-Hey there! 👋 I'm [Your Name], a passionate student studying informatics, mathematics, and economics.
+Hey there! 👋 I'm Paal, a passionate student studying informatics, mathematics, and economics.
 I aspire to become a full-stack developer and love combining my diverse interests to create exciting projects.

 ### 🌟 What I Do:
 - Frontend Development